 Application Update & Staged Rollouts

 Silently pushing applications and their updates is a valuable feature for businesses to publish apps without affecting work.
 Especially if the apps need to be pushed on a large scale to remote workers, on-field workers, or unattended kiosks and dedicated devices.
 CubiLock schedules and delivers application installation and updates from the dashboard without any help from end users.
-User permissions can be pre-approved and apps can be published without hampering the productivity of employees or negatively impacting the experience of customers.
+User permissions can be pre-approved and apps can be published in single app mode without hampering the productivity of employees or negatively impacting the experience of customers.
 With staged rollouts, you can schedule releases, track app data usage, force install apps, and get notified of app release completions.
 It helps test out apps in a selected group of devices before updating or installing the apps across your entire fleet of devices.
 IT admin can pre-test apps on certain devices, set a time and date to publish apps and automate the task without breaking a sweat.

 Configure Policies & Create Enterprise Library

 Mobile Application Management allows IT admins to configure business policies and enforce regulations on targeted and specific apps.
 The rules are imposed only on specified apps that access business data, leaving personal apps and data alone.
 App configurations can set login credentials, pre-configure security protocols, and policies as per their needs and requirements

 CubiLock creates an enterprise library for the business to manage, organize and customize personal enterprise apps.
 This helps segregate apps into categories and push apps according to job roles and functions of mobile devices.
 It also supports branding, where Android apps can be customized to display specific images, icons, and color that represents the company and the brand.
 It creates a professional interface for employees at work while increasing brand recognition among potential and loyal customers.